LarsBrands/secret_message_bas_world/README.md

 # Setup

 - Open a terminal within the root of the laravel project
-- Run the following command to install dependencies and start a local build in php webserver
+- Run the following command to install dependencies and start a local webserver through laravel
 ```
-$ composer install && php artisan serve
+composer install && php artisan serve
 ```
 - Open https://localhost:8000/ in a browser and encrypt away!